EndlingAlien/OrbShowdown/README.md

-# Orb Showdown
+# Balls of Fury

-**Orb Showdown** is a fast-paced arcade-style Unity game where chaotic orbs clash in a colorful arena.
+**Balls of Fury** (Orb Showdown) is a fast-paced arcade-style Unity game where chaotic orbs clash in a colorful arena.
 What started as a simple tutorial evolved into a fully playable, polished project with a tight gameplay loop and custom-built systems.

 ---

 ## Why I Made This

 This was one of my first real Unity projects.
-I started with a basic tutorial but broke away from the script early—customizing mechanics, designing the UI, and crafting my own game loop.
+I started with a basic tutorial but broke away from the script early, customizing mechanics, designing the UI, and crafting my own game loop.
 It marked the beginning of my journey into game development.

 ---